Ludens (song): Commercial performance

 "Ludens" entered the UK Singles Chart on 15 November 2019, peaking at number 75 for a solitary week.
 It, however, fared much better on the Scottish Singles Chart, peaking at number 53 and staying on the chart for three consecutive weeks.
 It simultaneously entered the UK Downloads and UK Singles Sales chart, both peaking at 45 for three total weeks on the charts respectively.

 "Ludens" debuted and peaked on the UK Rock & Metal Singles Chart at number 2, being denied the top spot by Queen's "Bohemian Rhapsody".
 The song spent a total of seven consecutive weeks on the chart.

 Music video

 The music video for "Ludens" was released shortly after the single was initially streamed.
-Directed by Sykes himself, it features the band playing to a relatively small crowd while they mosh to the music and protest, with footage from the video game the song is based on, that being Death Stranding, being shown throughout the video.
+Directed by Sykes himself, it features the band playing to a relatively small crowd while they mosh to the music and protest, with footage from Death Stranding being shown throughout the video.
 In the behind the scenes video for the song's music video, Sykes states: